Creative Ways On How To Use Copyrighted Music In Podcast

 Giving Credit

-Another common myth is that if you give credit to the artist or creator of the music you’re playing on your show, they can’t do anything about it.
+Another common misconception is that if you give credit to the artist or creator of the music you’re playing on your show, they can’t do anything about it.

 Unfortunately, this is not true either, and even if you acknowledge the rightful owner of a piece of music before or after playing it, you can still be heavily fined.